Mater Christi Trust

 Implementation

-Science is taught through our Cornerstones Curriculum and supplemented with STEM learning.
+Science is taught through the STEM Learning Scheme from Years 1-6 and supplemented with resources from the Cornerstones Curriculum.
 It is planned to ensure progression of skills and knowledge.
-Each year group covers all areas of the National Curriculum through the Cornerstones projects.
+Each year group covers the areas of the National Curriculum through the STEM Learning topics.

-At St Margaret Mary, all children from Year One upwards have their own Science book which they build upon and add to throughout each year.
-This allows the children to expand their knowledge of Science and to plan, carry out and evaluate investigations.
+At St Margaret Mary, all children from Year One upwards have their own Science book which they add to and build upon throughout each year.
+This allows the children to expand their knowledge of science and to plan, carry out and evaluate investigations.

-The sequencing of projects ensures that children have the substantive knowledge and vocabulary to comprehend subsequent projects fully.
-Each project’s place in the year has also been carefully considered.
-For example, projects that involve growing plants or observing animals are positioned at a suitable time of year to give children the best possible opportunity to make first-hand observations.
-Within all the science projects, disciplinary knowledge is embedded within substantive content.
+The sequencing of topics ensures that children have the substantive knowledge and vocabulary to comprehend subsequent topics fully.
+Each topics place in the year has also been carefully considered.
+For example, topics that involve growing plants or observing animals are positioned at a suitable time of year to give children the best possible opportunity to make first-hand observations.
+Within all the science topics, disciplinary knowledge is embedded within substantive content.

 EYFS